ashanbrown/nolintlint/README.md

 }
 ```

 `nolintlint` can also identify cases where you may have written `//  nolint`.
-Finally nolintlint, can enforce that you
+Finally `nolintlint`, can alsoenforce that you
-use the machine-readable nolint directive format `//nolint`.
+use the machine-readable nolint directive format `//nolint` and that you mention what linter is being suppressed, as shown above when we write `//nolint:gosec`.

 ## TODO